Islamic marital jurisprudence: Sexuality

-While adulterous relationships are strictly forbidden, permissible sexual relationships within marriage are described in Islamic sources as a source of rewards from God, while satisfying sexual needs through illicit means are punishment.
-Not all marital sex is permitted; intercourse during daytime fasting (see sawm) and menstruation), and anal sex are forbidden.
+In Islam, sexual intercourse is limited to marital relationships between men and women and those between enslaved women and their owners.
+Chastity and modesty are highly encouraged, despite celibacy being discouraged.
+Adultery is strictly forbidden.

+Marital relations of an anal nature, as well as intercourse during daytime fasting and menstruation, are forbidden.

 Divorce

-Divorce according to Islamic law has a variety of forms, the main categories of Islamic customary law are talaq (repudiation), khulʿ (mutual divorce) and faskh (dissolution of marriage before the Religious Court).
-Historically, the official rules of divorce differed depending on the legal school, and sometimes diverged from legal theory.
-In modern times in Muslim-majority states, personal status (family) laws have been codified and control over the norms of divorce has shifted from traditional jurists to the state, but have generally remained "within the orbit of Islamic law".
+There are various forms of divorce in Islamic law.
+The main categories include talaq (repudiation), khul (mutual divorce) and faskh (dissolution of marriage before the Religious Court).
+Historically, the official rules of divorce have differed between the legal schools.
+Today, in Muslim-majority states, personal status (family) laws have been codified, and control over divorce norms has shifted from traditional jurists to the state, but have generally remained "within the orbit of Islamic law".

 Iddah

-A woman cannot marry for a certain period after a divorce or the death of her husband.
-This period is known as iddah (or iddat), which means "to count" — i.e. to count the monthly purifications after menstruation.
+A woman cannot marry for a period after a divorce or her husband's death, known as iddah (or iddat).
 A marriage contracted by a woman during this period is not valid in Islam.

-The primary reason iddah is imposed is to be certain whether the woman is pregnant and so to determine the paternity of the child that may be born to her after the death of her husband or the dissolution of her marriage.
-Another reason is to observe mourning and express sorrow In if the husband has died.
-Iddah periods vary according to the woman's situation and the school of fiqh setting the iddah:
+The primary purpose of it is to determine whether the woman is pregnant, and thus accordingly allocate the paternity of any child born to her after her husband's death or the dissolution of her marriage.
+Another reason it is practised is to observe a respectful duration of mourning if her husband has died.
+The exact duration varies depending on a woman's situation and the school of fiqh setting it.
+It is typically: